HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 Still, the most used is JPEG at 29% and GIF at 27%.
 SVG is used on 19% of webpages.

-{# TODO That seems really high for GIF!
-Is it accurate?
-Any thoughts why? #}

 ### What the resources tells us

 This analysis of resource weights confirms that performance of Next.js, Nuxt.js and Gatsby are likely struggling because of huge resources.
 2MB of page weight and ~700Kb of JavaScript amongst that will definitely have an impact on performance scores, especially for average mobile devices and slower networks.
-Heavy usage of styled-components for Next.js and Gatsby sites might be another cause (there has been research in areas of performance downgrades on this).
+Heavy usage of styled-components for Next.js and Gatsby sites might be another [cause](https://pustelto.com/blog/css-vs-css-in-js-perf/).
 A good signal is that image adoption of next gen image formats is growing, this should improve UX for end users in the long run.

-{# TODO can we link to the research? #}

 ## Conclusion

 Despite limitations on not being able to include headless CMSs, and for some well-known SSGs (Eleventy or Next.js detection mode), we still have a lot of data to analyze here to draw some interesting conclusions.
 The Jamstack trend is growing year over year: now more than 1% of all websites are Jamstack based.

 We know that Next.js covers more than the half of measurable Jamstack sites.
 It's not only trending, but also used in 3.8% of the top 1,000 sites followed by the other popular SSGs such as Nuxt.js and Gatsby.
 These are all relatively new players, just few years in the space but they have solidified their place by good usage among top ranked sites as well.

-{# I calculate 3.8% not 13% #}

 SSGs are used all around the world, and are not confined to those countries with the founding companies of this model are based.
 In fact it seems that some of the fastest-growing adoptors of Jamstack technology, with up to 5% of sites, are those regions furthest away from the tech hubs of Silicon valley.